chiranjiveejoshi/chiranjiveejoshi.github.io/showcase/wedding_mantra.md

 0. Line to be replace by toc
 {:toc}

 Wedding Mantra is a ‘One-Stop-Shop’ App, designed to assist people who are unable to allocate enough time to plan a dream wedding for themselves or their loved ones.
 This could be due to a variety of reasons such as having a very demanding schedule or living far away.
-Wedding Mantra can help accomplish hassle-free online experience of vendor comparison, enabling users to stay up-to-date with the latest trends and fashion without physically visiting various shops, venues, or vendors.
+Wedding Mantra can help accomplish hassle-free online experience of vendor comparison, enabling users to stay up-to-date with the latest trends and fashion without physically visiting various shops, venues or vendors.

 > Project Duration: November 2022 to January 2023